costquestassociates/cqazapi-pytools/README.md

 `cqazapipytools(apikey, baseurl='https://api.costquest.com', usecache=True, cachepath='cache.db')`
 * Must provide a valid CostQuest API key.
 * Leave baseurl as default, typically.
+* `cachepath` defines the path to a cache file.
+Example being `cachepath='C:\Temp\cache.db'` on windows or `cachepath='~/cache.db'` on linux.
+  * Will be created if the file does not exist, but the directory must pre-exist.
-* `usecache` defaults to True.
-This means that requests will be saved in a local sqlite database to avoid making the same request again.
+  * This means that requests will be saved in a local sqlite database to avoid making the same request again.
 This helps when designing a process so as to not continually make the same requests and use credits needlessly.
   * It's up to the user to manage the cache.
 Fabric data is stable within a vintage, so TTL can typically be long.
   * If input data stays the same, the same requests will be made by pytools.
 If the input data changes, there may be no cache hits.
-Single requests to `GET` endpoints are far more likely to get cache hits.
+Single requests to `GET` endpoints are more likely to generate cache hits.
   * The cache can become very large.
 Consider having different cache files for different projects.
 Also consider using `clearCache()` or simply dropping the sqlite file when no longer needed.
-  * If `usecache` is false no local cache will be used.
-* `cachepath` defaults to a file named `cache.db` in the current working directory but can be customized to any path.
+  * If `usecache=False` for the `apiaction()` or `bulkApiAction()` functions that particular request will skip caching.